 A remarkable benefit of 3D tools is their ability to save significant time in the structural engineers’ work.
 Thanks to automation, they can avoid manually performing repetitive actions and prevent human errors.
-Features such as automatic column, beam schedules, and the capability to create fast and accurate rebar schedules not only save time but also are presented unambiguously to the model viewer.
+Features such as automatic columns, beam schedules, and the capability to create fast and accurate rebar schedules not only save time but also are presented unambiguously to the model viewer.
 This facilitates understanding the model and the plan, including the actual situation and what is happening next.

 Another massive time-saving action is the ability to derive drawings directly from the model.
 A decade ago, drawing production was an enormous part of the engineers’ job.
 It took a very long time and nerves to create drawings and recreate those when changes were made.
 Now, creating drawings from the model is quick and easy.
-And what is even a better benefit is that an engineer can be sure that the drawings are up-to-date with the latest revisions.
+An even better benefit is that an engineer can be sure that the drawings are up-to-date with the latest revisions.
 Any change made to the 3D model is automatically reflected in all related drawings.

 2. Boosting profitability

 Time is a valuable resource.
-In an engineering office the more effective use of time directly relates to the company’s profitability.
-Reducing the time that it takes to complete a job can make a huge difference to the bottom line, since the engineering companies’ fees have decreased, from 4-5% in early 2000, to about 1% or even less nowadays. *
+In an engineering office, the more effective use of time directly relates to the company’s profitability.
+Reducing the time it takes to complete a job can make a huge difference to the bottom line, since the engineering companies’ fees have decreased, from 4-5% in early 2000, to about 1% or even less nowadays. *

 The decline in fees is significant but offset by the growing number of structures being built.
 However, to earn the same as before, engineering companies need to do more.
 Fortunately, technology helps the engineers to keep up with the fast pace in the industry.
-Besides, 3D tools are getting better and more feature-rich and they have also become more affordable.
+Besides, 3D tools are getting better and more feature-rich, and they have also become more affordable.
 Whereas in the old days, only big consultancies could afford to use advanced technology, now smaller businesses can also do so.

 3. Effective online collaboration

-With that being said, It is beneficial to use a 3D modeling software that can openly "talk" to the tools that different team members, partners, and stakeholders use to do their job.
+With that being said, It is beneficial to use 3D modeling software that can openly "talk" to the tools that different team members, partners, and stakeholders use to do their jobs.
 For instance, the structural engineer needs to import the architect’s plans to create his/her own design work and later use a tool to export the design and send it to the rebar detailers.

 The engineers can also benefit from using online collaboration platforms to pull together all the models and drawings made by different parties.
 From the engineering office to concrete contractors, all the construction project stakeholders can access the live 3D model.
 Everyone in the project can easily share their inputs, and review and comment on designs, drawings, and documents in real-time.
 Changes can be marked up and relayed back to the respective designer immediately for a quick response.

-These collaboration platforms connect people across companies, professions, time zones, and geographical distances to achieve the same goal – to run a construction project successfully and efficiently, reducing rework, misunderstanding, and costly delays on site.
+These collaboration platforms connect people across companies, professions, time zones, and geographical distances to achieve the same goal—to run a construction project successfully and efficiently, reducing rework, misunderstanding, and costly delays on site.